Anthology Concept – Brad Miska, Producers – Gary Binkow & Brad Miska. Production Company – The Collective/Bloody Disgusting.

 Dante the Great:-

-The final segment Bonestorm comes from Justin Benson and Aaron Moorhead, the co-directors of the interestingly strange backwoods horror Resolution (2012) and more recently the word of mouth hit of Spring (2014) and The Endless (2017).
-Benson and Moorhead are clearly directors who like small accruing detail and character observation scenes.
+The final segment Bonestorm comes from Justin Benson and Aaron Moorhead, the co-directors of the interestingly strange backwoods horror Resolution (2012), the word of mouth hit of Spring (2014) and subsequently The Endless (2017), Synchronic (2019) and Something in the Dirt (2022).
+Benson and Moorhead are directors who like small accruing detail and character observation scenes.
 They take a surprisingly long time in the lead-in here following the trio of bored skateboarders as they play around and engage in stunts and petty troublemaking.
 These scenes are directed with a high degree of verisimilitude as though Benson and Moorhead had gone out and recruited real skaters and filmed them.
 When we eventually get south of the border and the zombie attack begins, this hits in with a considerable ferocity (and some highly accomplished makeup effects) with the skaters battering zombies with their boards, fists, handguns, anything they can in a raw handheld fight that goes on for nearly ten minutes.
 This drags you in so intensively that you reach the end of the piece exhausted.

 There is nothing that you can fault in any of the segments.
-Any of these would have to stand among the very best episodes of any of the current crop of multi-director anthologies.
+Any of these could stand among the very best episodes of any of the current crop of multi-director anthologies.
 And without a doubt this makes Viral into the best of the V/H/S series so far.